jonas-eschle/tf-pwa/docs/FAQ.rst

 3.1 Similar as sec 2.2.

-3.2 Bad fit parameters: too wide width or two narrow width, reach the boundary and so on.
+3.2 Bad fit parameters: width too narrow or wide, reach the boundary and so on.

 3.3 Bad gradients.
-No gradients or the gradients is not corret for fit paramters.
+No gradients or the gradients are not correct for fit paramters.

 4. Singular Matrix when getting params error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^